shoeffner/mthesis/src/introduction.md

 the locally sedated cornea using a little cup made of plaster cast.
 The other side of the device points at smoked paper onto which it draws the movements of the attached eye.
-Using the device, Huey was able to report accurate measurements of fixations and saccades, stops and rapid movements of the eyes, which he used to analyze reading behavior.
+Using the device, Huey was able to report accurate measurements of fixations and saccades, stops and rapid eye movements, which he used to analyze reading behavior.

 ![Schema of Huey's eye tracking device.;;Schema of Huey's eye tracking device.
 It works similar to a seismograph.
 Image from Google's scan of the New York